zaari/garta/RoadMap.md

-# Roadmap
+# Garta Roadmap
-This is the development roadmap of Garta application.
-It's subject to change depending on the phase of moon, weather, mood, etc. See the [change log](ChangeLog.md) for more information about the current state.
+This is the development roadmap which is subject to change depending on the phase of moon, weather, mood, etc. See the [change log](ChangeLog.md) for more information about the current state.

 ## Version 0.1
 - status bar of the main window has maps, layers, coordinates and zoom level widgets completed